 I wanted to say thank you for your hard work hosting Journey to Discovery.
 It was clear that the teachers and staff worked very hard to organize the event and to bring the parents into the experience.
 It got me thinking a lot about a number of things – about bringing Montessori home and about the dignity we afford our children by allowing them to touch everything.

-I have a large record collection here at home which, until yesterday, was both prominently displayed and 100% off limits for Elliot.
-I am meticulous about the storage and care of this collection (all 400 or so are in plastic protective sleeves, sorted alphabetically and by year of release).
+I have a large record collection here at home which, until yesterday, was both prominently displayed and 100% off limits for E. I am meticulous about the storage and care of this collection (all 400 or so are in plastic protective sleeves, sorted alphabetically and by year of release).
 Yesterday, I took a deep breath and decided to just dive in.
-Elliot and I spent a few hours going through the collection.
+E and I spent a few hours going through the collection.
 I taught him about the vinyl and the sleeves and covers.
 I showed him how the sound went from the player to the stereo and then to the speakers.
-Below is a picture of Elliot being allowed, for the first time, to clean a record using a special velvet brush and cleaning solution.
+Below is a picture of E being allowed, for the first time, to clean a record using a special velvet brush and cleaning solution.
 Like his daddy, he does not like the sound of a dirty record.

 Thanks for all you do.